-TABE 11 and 12
+TABE 13 and 14

-In Miami-Dade County Public Schools the core tests of TABE 11 and 12 are utilized.
-They are Reading, Language, and Mathematics.
-We provide TABE Online and the Paper version of TABE.
+In Miami-Dade County Public Schools the Reading and Mathematics tests of TABE 13 and 14 are utilized.
+We provide TABE Online and the paper version of TABE.
 We also provide a Literacy Level test in a one-on-one consumable book.